Frank-Proulx/capstone-eve-api-tool/README.md

 1pm - 2pm: Review lessons on redux, brainstorm best method for dealing with data (repeated api calls, saved json in constants, use firebase?)

+2pm - 3:15pm: Add simple components, work on dropdown menu and research best way to handle state, experiment with changing state in control file.

 # Feature mapping

 **Note - Able to download json responses for including static data**